 - Kansas School for Effective Learning (KANSEL) received \$84,037 for its GED Preparation, Training and Placement Program.
-The KANSEL program serves adolescents that have dropped out of high school; assisting the youth to obtain a GED or diploma and secure employment.
+The KANSEL program assists adolescents that have dropped out of high school to obtain a GED or diploma and secure employment.
 KANSEL's program includes the evidence-based JOBSTART program.
-KANSEL has received a prevention grant since 1998 and serves approximately 250 youth per year. - Mental Health Association received \$48,300 for the PATHS for Kids program.
-PATHS is an evidencebased conflict-resolution skill building program.
-MHA staff provide the training in seven elementary schools in Wichita.
-Fiscal year 2005 is the first year of funding for the PATHS for Kids program and it will serve approximately 600 youth during the school year. - Rainbows United received \$17,765 for the Rainbows Early Intervention Project.
+KANSEL has received a prevention grant since 1998 and serves approximately 478 youth per year. - Mental Health Association received \$48,300 for the PATHS for Kids program.
+PATHS is an evidencebased conflict-resolution skill building program where training is provided in seven elementary schools in Wichita.
+Fiscal year 2005 was the first year of funding for the PATHS for Kids program and it will serve approximately 600 youth. - Mental Health Association received a \$15,000 grant for a one time pilot project providing the evidencebased I Can Problem Solve (ICPS) curriculum at The Opportunity Project Early Learning and Day Care Center.
+ICPS curriculum targets the development of basic school readiness skills such as logical thinking, consideration of behavior alternatives and consequences, and awareness of and empathy for the feelings of others. - Rainbows United received \$17,765 for the Rainbows Early Intervention Project.
 The program targets family management and early anti-social behavioral problems by using "The Incredible Years" curriculum for a series of parent training classes.
 The Rainbows United program began in 2003 and serves approximately 42 families per year. - Wichita Family Services Institute's ON-TRAC program received \$53,903 for FY 2005.
 The ON-TRAC program offers classes and mentoring to enhance opportunities for teens ages 12 to 17 demonstrating problem behaviors.
-The program has received a prevention grant since in 2000 and serves approximately 85 youth per year.
+The program has received a prevention grant since in 2000 and serves approximately 85 youth per year. - Truancy Media Campaign.
+In collaboration with the Sedgwick County Department of Corrections, a media campaign focusing on truancy was planned and conducted during the fall of 2005.
+A total of \$15,962 was allocated for targeted television spots.